twnlink/toony.link/src/content/blog/borrowing intellectual property.md

 ---
-title: how to steal intellectual property you don't own
+title: how to lovingly borrow intellectual property you don't own
 timestamp: 1740863435
 ---